padiketeku/EnvMonMod/EMM-Prac-3-Quantify Change in Habitats.md

 ENV306 (400-500 words)
 ENV506 (500-700 words)

-Upon the completion of the practical 3, provider short answers to the following questions:
+Upon completion of the practical 3, provide short answers to the following questions:

+1, Produce the transition matrix